The Foreign Account Tax Compliance Act (FATCA)

-- For Unmarried individual (or married filing separately): Total value of assets was more than $50,000 on the last day of the tax year, or more than $75,000 at any time during the year.
+- For Unmarried individuals (or married filing separately): The total value of assets was more than $50,000 on the last day of the tax year or more than $75,000 at any time during the year.

 Specified individuals who are living outside the US:

-- For Unmarried individual (or married filing separately): Total value of assets was more than $200,000 on the last day of the tax year, or more than $300,000 at any time during the year.
+- For Unmarried individuals (or married filing separately): The total value of assets was more than $200,000 on the last day of the tax year or more than $300,000 at any time during the year.

 Reporting Threshold for Specified domestic entities:

-Total value of assets was more than $50,000 on the last day of the tax year, or more than $50,000 at any time during the tax year.
+The total value of assets was more than $50,000 on the last day of the tax year or more than $50,000 at any time during the tax year.

 What is an interest in Account or Asset: Interest in an account here means If any income, gains, losses, deductions, credits, gross proceeds, or distributions from holding or disposing of the account or asset are or would be required to be reported, included, or otherwise reflected on your income tax return.